Charles, Duke of Vendôme: Treason

 While staying at Gien, where he had arrived on 12 August, the king made two declarations.
 Firstly that he was going to campaign in Italy, so that he might secure 'his duchy' (i.e. Milan).
 The second declaration, a connected one, was that in his absence his mother Louise would serve as regent of the kingdom, as she had done in 1515.
 Her regency was ratified by the parlement on 7 September.
 During the king's stay in the city, the seigneur de La Vauguyon cryptically informed him of what he was aware of concerning Bourbon's plan.
-François is supposed to have replied that were he as paranoid as Louis XI he would have considerable reason to suspect the connétable.
+Francis is supposed to have replied that were he as paranoid as Louis XI he would have considerable reason to suspect the connétable.

-While on the road to Moulins on 16 August, François received confirmation of the treasonous dealings of the duc de Bourbon.
-On 15 August, his mother Louise had received confirmation of the plot in a letter from the comte de Maulévrier (who was the sénéchal de Normandie, and the son-in-law of one of the conspirators, the seigneur de Saint-Vallier).
+While on the road to Moulins on 16 August, Francis received confirmation of the treasonous dealings of the duc de Bourbon.
+On 15 August, his mother Louise had received confirmation of the plot in a letter from the comte de Maulévrier (who was the sénéchal of Normandy, and the son-in-law of one of the conspirators, the seigneur de Saint-Vallier).
 She had promptly written to her son with the information.
-He had informed the queen mother that a great noble of royal blood was plotting with the kingdom's enemies, and François' life was in danger.
-A few days previous, François had been appraised of contacts Bourbon had with the English agent Jerningham.
+He had informed the queen mother that a great noble of royal blood was plotting with the kingdom's enemies, and Francis' life was in danger.
+A few days previous, Francis had been appraised of contacts Bourbon had with the English agent Jerningham.

-François visited the connétable at Moulins, where the latter was convalescing with a fever.
+Francis visited the connétable at Moulins, where the latter was convalescing with a fever.
 He did not imply any awareness of the duc de Bourbon's betrayal, and was assured by the latter that he intended to join with the king for the campaign into Italy.
-François departed, but left Bourbon under the eye of the seigneur de Warthy.
+Francis departed, but left Bourbon under the eye of the seigneur de Warthy.

-From Lyon, on 5 September, François struck against the conspirators.
+From Lyon, on 5 September, Francis struck against the conspirators.
 He ordered the arrest of Saint-Vallier, Aymar de Prie and the bishop of Le Puy.
-His suspicions of Vendôme meant that the prince had been recalled from his governate of Picardie in August (leaving Thouars in charge) so that Vendôme might be at his side.
+His suspicions of Vendôme meant that the prince had been recalled from his governate of Picardy in August (leaving Thouars in charge) so that Vendôme might be at his side.
 The prince was charged with assisting his cousin, the duc d'Alençon in suppressing any potential rebellions that arose in the Bourbonnais and Auvergne.